Cirakuze/BK-909/README.md

 There are 16 banks in total, for access to 16 different rhythms instantly.
 Banks can be switched by pressing the ~ (tilde) key, then pressing one of the sequencer step keys.

+## Todos
+Implement option to increase pattern length from 16 steps to 32 steps.